hucker/pathql/README.md

 ## PathQL: Declarative Filesystem Query Language for Python

 PathQL is a declarative, composable, and efficient query language for filesystem operations in Python.
 It enables expressive, readable, and powerful queries over files and directories, inspired by `pathlib` and modern query languages.
-PathQL is designed for performance (stat caching), extensibility, and testability, with robust operator overloading and a familiar, Pythonic API.
+PathQL is designed for performance (stat caching), extensibility, and testability, with robust operator overloading and a familiar, Pythonic API requiring no (or VERY few) interactions and conversions with `datetimes`, `timestaps` and vaguaries of the `os.stat_result` object.

 ## Features